-The flu vaccine for 2016/17, has been created to give protection against the flu strains that the World Health Organisation (WHO), in collaboration with scientists around the world, feels are likely to be the most widespread this winter.
+Each year the flu vaccine is created to give protection against the flu strains that the World Health Organisation (WHO), in collaboration with scientists around the world, feels are likely to be the most widespread this winter.

 Having the flu vaccination doesn’t guarantee that you won’t catch the flu, but this doesn’t mean that you shouldn’t bother having it.